Hackinator07/thebirdiebriefing.github.io/src/data/articles/portland-classic-round-2-2025.md

 ## Round 2 Competition Highlights

-**Jeong-eun Lee5** surged to the top with a blistering stretch of five straight birdies, reaching 12-under and leading by two shots at one stage.
+**Jeongeun Lee5** surged to the top with a blistering stretch of five straight birdies, reaching 12-under and leading by two shots at one stage.
 She followed her hot streak with a key par save at the par-5 10th.

 **Gurleen Kaur** posted 12 pars and birdies for a 68, tying her with Grace Kim for second place.